|

 Particulars of Offence

-NEMANI MUSUDOLE on the 10th of Septem2017 at Raiwaqa inqa in the Central Division, unlawfully and indecently assaulted AB, by ng the anus onus of the said > by the use of hisf his tongue.
+NEMANI MUSUDOLE on the 10th of September, 2017 at Raiwaqa in the Central Division, unlawfully and indecently assaulted AB, by licking the anus of the said AB by the use of his tongue.

 [4] The victim had been the appellant’s half-sister and 05 years of age at the time of the commission of the offences against her.